 - Climb the 400 steps up to one of the two towers for a breathtaking view of Paris

-Other notable landmarks in Paris include the Louvre Museum, which is home to famous works of art like the Mona Lisa, and Montmartre, an artistic neighborhood where you can explore cafés and boutiques.
-Whether you’re interested in exploring France’s rich cultural heritage or simply want to see some of the city’s most stunning architecture, Paris has something for everyone!
+Other notable landmarks in Paris include the Louvre Museum, home to famous works of art like the Mona Lisa, and Montmartre, an artistic neighborhood where you can explore cafés and boutiques.
+Whether you’re interested in exploring France’s rich cultural heritage or want to see some of the city’s most stunning architecture, Paris has something for everyone!

 - Hotel Atmospheres (29-31 Rue des Ecoles, 75005 Paris)

 - Les Bulles de Paris (32 Rue des Ecoles, 75005 Paris)

 The Champ de Mars is a large public greenspace in Paris, France, located in the seventh arrondissement.
 It is named after the Campus Martius (“Mars Field”) in Rome, a tribute to the Roman god of war.
 The park is located between the Eiffel Tower to the northwest and the École Militaire to the southeast and is a popular destination for travelers interested in learning about Paris’ rich history and culture.

 Some of the most notable historical landmarks in the Champ de Mars include the Adrienne Lecouvreur Theater, which was originally built as an opera house in 1797 and has since been restored to its original grandeur.
 Other prominent landmarks include the École Militaire, a military school established in 1750 by Louis XV, and the Museum of Air and Space, home to one of Europe’s largest aviation collections.

 • Admire beautiful historical landmarks from a picturesque park

 • Learn about Paris’ rich history and culture